 Summary

-There are no doubt queues of defence communication primes with products to sell, but there are civilian industry sectors that have faced and addressed many of the training, command, control and communication challenges that the British Army might face in a future subterranean operating environment.
+There are no doubt queues of defence communication primes with products to sell.
+There are civilian industry sectors that have faced and addressed many of the training, command, control, and communication challenges that the British Army might face in a future subterranean operating environment.

 We should look to them for ideas and support.